zmitchell/tinkering.xyz/content/optimization-story.md

     }
     return out
 ```
 Even to my eyes it's not immediately obvious where the bottleneck would be in this function.
 In order to continue looking for the bottleneck we'll use another tool: `line_profiler`.
-A flamegraph tells you which function is slow, but not *what about it* is slow.
-That's where `line_profiler` comes in as it annotates each line with its fraction of the runtime of the function.
+A flamegraph tells you which function is slow, but not necessarily *what about it* is slow. `line_profiler` annotates each line with information about its execution time so you can get a better idea of why a particular function is slow.
 Running `line_profiler` on `make_stick_spectrum` generates this report:

 {% details(summary="Click here to expand the report") %}
 ```